This is the multi-page printable view of this section. Click here to print.

 You can create an exception policy in Endor Labs to apply an exception to a finding when a given set of conditions are met.

-3. Click Create Exception Policy to create a new exception policy.
+3. Click Create Exception Policy.

 5. Next, you must Choose a Reason for your exception and set an expiration time for the exception.